Indian spice firms that supply millions of people investigated for pesticide in mixes

 This limit is not standardised around the world, however.
 Hong Kong completely prohibits the use of ethylene oxide in food, while the European Union limits its usage to 0.1mg per kg.

-The US Environmental Protection Agency says regular exposure to ethylene oxide over many years raises the risk of cancers, including non-Hodgkin lymphoma, myeloma and lymphocytic leukaemia, and breast cancer.
+The US Environmental Protection Agency says regular exposure to ethylene oxide over many years raises the risk of cancers, including non-Hodgkin’s lymphoma, myeloma and lymphocytic leukaemia, and breast cancer.

 Growing global scrutiny of Indian spices has caused concern about the risk posed to the country’s spice export industry, which according to the Spices Board was worth $4bn in 2022-23.